micahhausler/cedar-access-control-for-k8s/README.md

 5. **Can I use Cedar for Kubernetes policy enforcement?**

     While Cedar offers powerful authorization guarantees, there are policy enforcement requirements common to Kubernetes that are not [formally analyzable][analyzable].
-    An example use case that illustrates this is an enforcment that all containers in all pods in a cluster have maximum memory limit set.
+    An example use case that illustrates this is an enforcement that all containers in all pods in a cluster have maximum memory limit set.
     Cedar is powered by automated reasoning, including an [SMT solver], which does not implement loops or map functions.
     Rather than viewing Cedar as a replacement for admission restrictions tools like [Open Policy Agent/Gatekeeper][gatekeeper] or [Kyverno][kyverno], it is best seen as an additional tool for access control enforcement.

-6. **Will this be built into Amazon Elasitc Kubernetes Service (EKS)?**
+6. **Will this be built into Amazon Elastic Kubernetes Service (EKS)?**

     This project is a public experiment, and not currently integrated into Amazon EKS.
     We welcome your feedback, want to know what does or doesn't work for your use cases, and whether [you'd like to see this integrated into Amazon EKS][containers-roadmap].